 The next step taken by the HIDAA is the plausibility check, known under the term of Arithmetic-Logic Checking (ALC) which is conducted after the formal one.
 During this procedure, the HIDAA's inspectors verify the substance of the declaration form.
 In Albania, the HIDAA has a simple electronic system into which all the data of each declaration is fed.
 The electronic system balances all data in order to see whether the declaration is plausible or if there are any reasonable grounds to believe that income has been hidden.
-All data submitted is included in the system, such as incomes, loans, gifts, expenses, etc. The main aim of the ALC is the verification of the correctness of the declared assets/property of the declaring subject.
-For example, in the annual declaration the declaring subject submits only data on the changes of financial interests which need to be justified by the value of incomes generated during the same declaring year.
+All data submitted is included in the system, such as incomes, loans, gifts, expenses, etc. The main aim of the ALC is the verification of the correctness of the declaration the declaring subject submits only data on the changes of financial interests which need to be justified by the value of incomes generated during the same declaring year.